-- 18.1 HKSCC has established a set of objectives, risk-based and transparent eligibility requirements for different categories of CCASS Participants, to access its services fairly and openly, including: - (a) a DCP must be an Exchange Participant with a minimum liquid capital requirement of HK\$3 million; - (b) a GCP must be either (i) an Exchange Participant with a minimum liquid capital not less than HK\$300 million or its required liquid capital under the FRR, whichever is higher; or (ii) a registered institution which is registered to carry on Type 1 regulated activities under the SFO with a minimum credit rating of A3 or equivalent by a credit rating agency recognised by HKSCC or being a Hong Kong dollar note-issuing bank; - (c) a Clearing Agency Participant must be a body recognised and regulated in Hong Kong by the SFC or in an overseas jurisdiction by a governmental body or an equivalent authority in respect of its business in operating the central securities clearing and settlement system and/or the central securities depository system; - (d) a Custodian Participant must be an authorised institution under the BO, a trust company registered under the Trustee Ordinance (Cap.
+- 18.1 HKSCC has established a set of objectives, risk-based and transparent eligibility requirements for different categories of CCASS Participants, to access its services fairly and openly, including: - (a) a DCP must be an Exchange Participant with a minimum liquid capital requirement of HK\$3 million: - (b) a GCP must be either (i) an Exchange Participant with a minimum liquid capital not less than HK\$300 million or its required liquid capital under the FRR, whichever is higher; or (ii) a registered institution which is registered to carry on Type 1 regulated activities under the SFO with Tier 1 capital under the Banking (Capital) Rules of not less than HK\$390 million or such other level as prescribed by HKSCC from time to time; - (c) a Clearing Agency Participant must be a body recognised and regulated in Hong Kong by the SFC or in an overseas jurisdiction by a governmental body or an equivalent authority in respect of its business in operating the central securities clearing and settlement system and/or the central securities depository system; - (d) a Custodian Participant must be an authorised institution under the BO, a trust company registered under the Trustee Ordinance (Cap.
 29 of the Laws of Hong Kong), a licensed corporation under the SFO not being an Exchange Participant, or the HKMA; - (e) a Stock Lender Participant must have an established stock lending business in Eligible Securities in Hong Kong or demonstrate the financial and operational capacity to establish and operate such stock lending business; - a Stock Pledgee Participant must be an authorised institution under the BO or a licensed money lender under the Money Lenders Ordinance (Cap.
 163 of the Laws of Hong Kong); and - (g) an IP must be either (i) an individual aged eighteen or above, holding a Hong Kong Identity Card or Macau SAR Resident Identity Card; or (ii) a company incorporated in Hong Kong or other jurisdiction that HKSCC may approve from time to time. - 18.2 HKSCC applies different financial requirements to different categories of CCASS Participants based on the services received from, and the potential risks posed to,